 eCoaching Tip 36: Cognitive Presence in Online Courses — Are You Doing It?

-This week’s tip focuses on this concept of cognitive presence, what is it and what we can do to increase it.
+This tip focuses on the concept of cognitive presence — what it is and what we can do to increase it.
 Cognitive presence is a highly desirable feature of any course as it fuses three key ingredients for successful and effective online learning: practical inquiry, critical thinking and community-building.

 Previous tips encouraged including learning experiences that promote social presence, sharing who we are, both personally and professionally, so that we create a climate of trust and belonging.
 A climate of trust then serves to support “interaction and a questioning predisposition” (Garrison, 2006).
 Thus, social presence might be considered a precondition for cognitive presence, as we need a climate of trust to express and say what we think and thus to build understanding and meaning.

 Cognition is a fundamental characteristic of any learning event, as our brain must physically change for lasting learning to occur.
 Cognitive presence is sharing how our brain is adapting, integrating, thinking and sometimes struggling with concepts, ideas and structure.
 It is a presence that requires that we observe our own learning processes and how we build and confirm meaning.
 It is a rich concept with many dimensions and possibilities.

 Given the richness of this concept you may want to consider this tip as a first look at cognitive presence that lays the groundwork for deeper thinking.
 If you would like to know more about cognitive presence sooner rather than later, check out the research site at the University of Calgary called “Communities of Inquiry” — http://communitiesofinquiry.com.

 The definitions of cognitive presence in the literature are generally derived from the work by Garrison, Anderson, and Archer (2001).
 Here is a slightly expanded definition of cognitive presence that emphasizes the “meaning” work that learners are doing.